 New Mexico limited liability companies are popular with privacy minded individuals, cost-conscious investors, e-commerce companies and those looking to establish holding companies.
 Over half of new business registrations are limited liability companies due to their asset protection, privacy and tax benefits.

-Holding companies and location independent companies, e.g. e-commerce stores, choose to do business in New Mexico for the privacy and to avoid high fees.
+Holding companies and other location independent companies, e.g. e-commerce stores, choose to do business in New Mexico for the privacy and to avoid high fees.
 Other states which allow privacy, such as Nevada, Wyoming and Delaware, also charge hundreds of dollars in annual fees.
 Learn more about forming a New Mexico LLC here.

-New Mexico LLCs are commonly chosen for their anonymity and because the Secretary of State has created a friendly atmosphere for businesses.
-New Mexico checks off a lot of boxes for small business owners, such as:
+New Mexico LLCs are popular because the Secretary of State has created a friendly atmosphere for businesses.

 Below are just a few ways the Secretary makes doing business easy.
 The online filings and moderate fees show a commitment to creating a friendly haven for companies:

 Your only annual requirement is to have a registered agent in New Mexico.
 These advantages check off a lot of boxes for small companies and help make make New Mexico LLCs some of the most advantageous for small business owners and privacy minded individuals.